-Legal translation requires tact, logical reasoning, solid understanding of legal terminology, and keenness of colloquialisms to supply a proper translation in a target language.
+Legal translation requires tact, logical reasoning, a solid understanding of legal terminology, and keenness of colloquialisms to supply a proper translation in a target language.
 When translating a document from a language into the target language, the translator should always be a native speaker of the target language, with experience in legal terminology.
 It is best if the translator is a lawyer or paralegal, as they will have years of experience with legal terms used in the documents.

-Providing a good translation is never about a literal word-for-word translation, too many concepts do not transfer exactly across national boundaries.
+Providing a good translation is never about a literal word-for-word translation; too many concepts do not transfer exactly across national boundaries.
 Translating court-related documents must take into account differing legal systems, laws, and cultural context.
 At The Translation Company, we have native language speakers on staff who will be able to apply these points into consideration to ensure that your document communicates the same message in one language as it does in another.

 Tact and Logical Reasoning

 Translating legal documents from one language into another requires careful use of language.
-Phrases, expressions, and words may be everyday talk in one language, but may be insulting or embarrassing in another.
+Phrases, expressions, and words may be everyday talk in one language but may be insulting or embarrassing in another.
 A good translation will choose diction that is both accurate and appropriate, without compromising the meaning.
 Sometimes source documents have errors that are not readily apparent.
 In those cases, a translator must use logical reasoning to determine what the actual intent is in the original (source) document.
 A poor choice of words can infer unintentional meanings.
-This is unacceptable in a translations when the ramifications can be residual and cost great sums of money.
+This is unacceptable in a translation when the ramifications can be residual and cost great sums of money.

 Different Legal Systems

 Legal terminology differs from country to country, which is why it is so important for the legal translation to be correct for the target language.
 For example, in the United States, all criminal cases have the option for a jury trial.
-In many other countries this is not the case, and instead evidence is presented in a series of closed hearings before a judgment is rendered.
+In many other countries, this is not the case, and instead, the evidence is presented in a series of closed hearings before a judgment is rendered.
 In those situations, translating the word “trial” can cause confusion since in the other country there will be no “trial.”
 Any translated legal document must show a complete understanding of the legal system for which it is intended.
 Otherwise, the document may not be understandable to the court reading it.

 Colloquialisms and Accepted Usage